Enkelejda Shkoza - Mezzo-Soprano - W Print

 Her discography includes the collection Il Salotto, Rossini’s Otello, La Straniera (Isoletta) and Maria di Rohan for Opera Rara, Thaïs and Cavalleria Rusticana (Decca), Moïse et Pharaon (ROF) conducted by Vladimir Jurowski, Béatrice et Bénédict and La Damnation de Faust (London Symphony Orchestra) conducted by Sir Colin Davis, Madama Butterfly (EMI) conducted by Antonio Pappano.

-Most recently she took part in: Puccini's Trittico (Frugola, Suor Zelatrice, Zita) at the Salzburg Festival; Il Trovatore at the Verdi Festival in Parma; Un ballo in maschera in Tenerife and Marseille; Pelléas et Mélisande in Modena and Piacenza; Falstaff in Athens; Il Tabarro at the Rome Opera; Otello (in concert form) in Aix-en-Provence on tour with the Teatro San Carlo in Naples; Rusalka (Jezibaba) at the Palau de les Arts in Valencia and Madama Butterfly at the Royal Opera House Covent Garden in London.
+Among her recent engagements: Il Tabarro at the Rome Opera; Puccini’s Trittico (Frugola, Suor Zelatrice, Zita) at the Salzburg Festival and Paris National Opera; Il Trovatore at the Verdi Festival in Parma; Un ballo in maschera in Tenerife and Marseille; Pelléas et Mélisande in Modena and Piacenza; Falstaff in Athens; Otello (concert version) at Aix-en-Provence on tour with Teatro San Carlo Naples; Rusalka (Jezibaba) at Palau de les Arts in Valencia; Madama Butterfly at London’s Royal Opera House Covent Garden; Gianni Schicchi (Zita) with the Haydn Orchestra of Bolzano and Trento; Rimsky-Korsakov’s Christmas Eve (Solocha) in Frankfurt; and Aida (Amneris) at Teatro Lirico di Cagliari.

 Legal information